Comparing the influence of Atlantic Multidecadal Variability and spring soil moisture on European summer heat waves: Influence of the Atlantic Multidecadal Variability and spring soil moisture on heat waves with return times of a few years

-The influence of low soil moisture is largest in Southern Europe.
-For CNRM and IPSL it has a peak amplitude which is slightly higher than the one of the AMV with differences going up to 0.5 or 0.6°C in many locations.
+The influence of spring soil moisture extends over larger areas of Europe.
+For CNRM, the region of positive influence extends from the Atlantic Ocean to the Black Sea below 50°N. For IPSL and EC-Earth, it extends over almost all continental Europe.
+Regions of exception are Scandinavia, the Baltic countries, Poland, and Russia in IPSL, and Northern Scandinavia and Russia in EC-Earth.
+The influence of soil moisture is also larger than that of the AMV, with differences reaching up to 0.5 or 0.6°C in many locations for IPSL and CNRM.
 As for heat wave duration, EC-Earth simulates a much larger influence of low soil moisture with positive differences above 0.8°C over all Western and Central Europe and peak differences up to 1.3°C over the Balkans.
 As for the first definition, we expect the stronger Dry-Wet response of EC-Earth to be due to the larger auto-correlation of soil moisture.
-Combining the results of sections \ref{sec: influence typical HW def1} and \ref{sec: influence typical HW def2} we conclude that spring soil moisture deficit in Southern Europe and the phase of the AMV are two slow drivers of similar importance for heat waves in Europe.
-However, they produce different patterns of positive and negative influence.
-We note that EC-Earth presents a different result, with a much stronger influence of spring soil moisture, but we don't have enough evidence to conclude that this model is biased.
+Combining the results of sections \ref{sec:influence typical HW def1} and \ref{sec:influence typical HW def2}, we conclude that spring soil moisture in Southern Europe is a slow driver of greater importance than the AMV for European summer heat waves: its region of influence covers larger areas of Europe with a larger amplitude.
+We note that EC-Earth presents a different result than the other two models, with a much stronger influence of spring soil moisture.
+Regarding this point, we do not have enough evidence to conclude that one model is more or less biased than the others.
 We also tried to investigate the mechanisms by which the AMV influence the frequency and intensity of heat waves over Europe.
-To this aim, we plotted the mean response maps to the AMV phase for cloud cover, latent heat, sensible heat, 500hPa geopotential height, precipitation, and soil moisture averaged over the June, July and August period (\cref{fig:all_fields_JJA_response} in \cref{sec:supmat}).
+To this aim, we plotted the mean response maps to the AMV phase for cloud cover, latent heat flux, sensible heat flux, 500hPa geopotential height, precipitation, and soil moisture averaged over the June, July and August period in \cref{fig:all_fields_JJA_response} (see \cref{sec:supmat_figures}).
 There is no significance in the responses for individual models.
-Moreover, the responses are inconsistent between different models.
-This prevents the interpretation of these maps.
+This lack of significance does not allow us to address the important question of the mechanism by which the AMV influences heatwaves with these datasets.
+This calls for either longer datasets or the application of stronger SST forcing in the numerical experiments as in \cite{qasmi_modulation_2021}, where the authors simulate the influence of one-sigma, two-sigma, and three-sigma AMV anomalies.
+The experiments with stronger forcing yield significant signals, allowing the authors to conclude that a positive AMV phase is associated with "drier soils and a reduction of cloud cover" around the Mediterranean Basin and "an enhancement of the downward radiative fluxes over lands" \cite{qasmi_modulation_2021}.